 - Addresses anonymity.

-- Built as an extension to Zcash.
+- Built as an extension to ZeroCash.

 - Solves:

 - Double spending: financially with a lower bound for the penalty deposit.

 - Front running: by delaying escrow withdrawal transactions.

 - Issues:

 - Sequential.

 - Interactive lottery protocol.

 - Possibility that all tickets may win.

 - Computationally heavy.

+- For the additional machinery to support privacy/anonymity.